InvirganceOpenSource/virge/README.md

     --input or -i <format>
          Specify the format of the input file.
-Currently supported options are json, csv, tsv, pipe, delimited, and bson
+Currently supported options are json, csv, tsv, pipe, delimited, and jbin

     --output or -o <format>
          Specify the format of the output file.
-Currently supported options are json, csv, tsv, pipe, delimited, and bson
+Currently supported options are json, csv, tsv, pipe, delimited, and jbin

-    --bson-compress or -z
+    --jbin-compress or -z
-         Enable compression when writing a bson file
+         Enable compression when writing a jbin file

     --input-delimiter or -D <delimiter>
          Set the column delimiter if the source is a delimited file (e.g. , or |)